auranic/ClinTrajan/README.md

 ### Complications of myocardial infarction

-The oridinal database was collected in the Krasnoyarsk Interdistrict Clinical Hospital (Russia) in 1992-1995 years.
-The original database and its description cab be downloaded from https://leicester.figshare.com/articles/Myocardial_infarction_complications_Database/12045261/1.
+The database was collected in the Krasnoyarsk Interdistrict Clinical Hospital (Russia) in 1992-1995 years.
+The original database and its description can be downloaded from https://leicester.figshare.com/articles/Myocardial_infarction_complications_Database/12045261/1.
 It contains information about 1700 patients and 110 features characterizing the clinical phenotypes and 12 features representing possible complications of the myocardial infarction disease.

 ### Diabetes readmission data set from UCI Machine Learning Repository